davidkobilnyk/OlympicAgeTrends/README.md

 In the exploration, I looked for trends in the mean age of the athletes over time, and I selected findings that seemed relevant to that in some way, even if indirectly.
-I found that the mean age of Olympic athletes mostly has a downward trend for the first ~80 years, and then, contrary to my expections, has an upward trend until 2016.
+I found that the mean age of Olympic athletes mostly has a downward trend for the first ~80 years, and then, contrary to my expectations, has an upward trend until 2016.
 Those later mean age increases have been more dramatic for females than for males (closing much of the earlier age gap with men), and even more so especially for female non-medalists.